Premises Liability Claims in Florida

 - Future costs of care, including medications, equipment, and physical therapy

 - Lost wages

 - Pain and suffering

 At Ginnis & Krathen, P.A., we pride ourselves on our years of experience successfully representing victims and their families in slip and fall accident cases.

 How Long Do I Have to Sue for a Slip and Fall?

 The state of Florida allows victims of slip and fall accidents to pursue legal action against the property owner for up to 4 years following the date of their accident.
 Although this may sound like a long time to file a lawsuit, it’s important that you file a claim as soon after the incident as possible, this helps ensure that evidence can be preserved and that any witnesses memories remain fresh.
 Don’t wait!
-Contact Ginnis & Krathen today to get started.
+Contact Ginnis & Krathen P.A. today to get started.